Introduction to the Office of National Affairs Internship Program

 ONA is the Drug Policy Alliance’s primary means of influencing legislation in Congress and drug policy in the White House.
 ONA’s primary mission is to accomplish substantive policy reform through congressional legislation, hearings and events.
 This mission is accomplished through lobbying, outreach and education activities.
-The Office of National Affairs consists of four staff: Bill Piper, Director; Jasmine Tyler, Deputy Director; Grant Smith, Federal Policy Manager and the coordinator of this internship program; and Maggie Taylor, Policy Associate.
+The Office of National Affairs consists of five staff: Bill Piper, Director; Jasmine Tyler, Deputy Director; Grant Smith, Policy Manager and the coordinator of this internship program; Michael Collins, Policy Manager; and Maggie Taylor, Policy Associate.
 Due to the nature of our work, and limited resources, interns play an integral role in moving ONA’s mission forward.

 What do interns do?

 The ONA internship program consists of two unpaid positions designed for individuals who are either enrolled in undergraduate or graduate-level study, or who completed their studies within one year of the internship program start date.
 ONA interns conduct substantive work that is critically linked to both the day-to-day and long-term objectives of the office.

 Volunteers work on a variety of projects, for example:

 - Conducting research on a variety of topics and issues

 - Writing memos, briefs, summaries and letters on the basis of in-office research

 - Editing and proofreading